sulfo/xml-sitemap-feed/readme.txt

 2. For the average website, in my experience, pinging Google or others after each little change does not benefit anything except a theoretical smaller delay in re-indexation of your website.
 This is only theoretical because if your site is popular and active, major search engines will likely be crawling your site on a very regular basis anyway.
 And if, on the other hand, your site is not high on the agenda of the major search engines, they will likely give no priority to your pings at all.

-You can always take a [Google Webmaster Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, sitemap downloads, search terms and your visitors.
+You can always take a [Google Webmasters Tools account](https://www.google.com/webmasters/tools/) which will tell you many interesting things about your website, sitemap downloads, search terms and your visitors.
 Try it!

 = Do I need to change my robots.txt? =